Inphi/doto/README.md

 Join the battle against illegitimate disputes by defending proposed outputs on Optimism Goerli.
 This repository is your gateway to an effortless participation in the Fault Dispute Game (FDG).

-## Prequisites
+## Requirements

 Make sure you have the following installed on your system:
 - docker (with docker compose)
 - [foundry](https://book.getfoundry.sh/getting-started/installation)
-- At least 30 GB of disk
+- At least 30 GB of available disk

 ## Configuration: